e-m-albright/call-center/README.md

 You can alternatively try out the testing scripts in `script` like `script/call.py` or `script/conv.py`

 Use python or use poetry like so `poetry run python /script/conv.py`

-# TODOs

-- Agent texting - get the inbound number or use the transcript to get a number